LoftusN13/ms3-pickyourpoison/TESTING.md

         - This is true on both full and collapsed menus.
     - On the *New Cocktail Recipe* page the user will find a form to be filled out with fields for;
         - Cocktail Name
-        - Choose Main Alcohol (dropdown select meny)
+        - Choose Main Alcohol (dropdown select menu)
         - Ingredients
         - Steps
         - Cocktail Image URL